 This shoe is very comfortable for a trail running shoe, keeping in mind that it was created to endure conditions that require constant protection.
 It has found a balance between sufficient protection and sustainable comfort.
 The comfort begins with an upper that's made from a breathable, lightweight mesh that contours to the shape of your foot.
 The midsole follows up with a mix of Unifly foam and EVA adding a level of response and comfort not often associated with a rugged trail running shoe.

 The description "stylish" and trail shoes often appear to be antonyms when brought up in the same conversation, but this isn't the case with the Merrell All Out Rush trail running shoe.
-The aesthetics of the upper are very eye catching, having a solid uniform mesh color, complimented by a contrasting color on the midsole that's typically very vibrant in nature.
+The aesthetics of the upper are very eye-catching, having a solid uniform mesh color, complemented by a contrasting color on the midsole that's typically very vibrant in nature.
 The shoe sits low to the ground, giving it a very fashion forward

 The Merrell All Out Rush is a very durable shoe, just by design alone, there are noticeable aesthetic cues that allude to this shoe's ability to last.
 The thick aggressive rubberized outsole was designed to endure conditions that other running shoes would fail miserably at.
 The mesh is very tough, lasting the test of time and managing to be lightweight at the same time.
 Even with the shoe being used for harsh running conditions, the shoe didn't break down or falter in the durability department.

-Decent responsiveness feel of the ground while not being overly cushy or too stiff.
+Decent responsiveness feels of the ground while not being overly cushy or too stiff.
 The softer material built into the Unifly midsole is the primary factor responsible for the great amount of responsiveness received from the shoe.
-At first glance it's possible to assume that such a generously coated outsole would naturally limit the responsive ability of the shoe, but the Merrell All Out Rush remains responsive as ever when put to the test.
+At first glance, it's possible to assume that such a generously coated outsole would naturally limit the responsive ability of the shoe, but the Merrell All Out Rush remains responsive as ever when being put to the test.

 This shoe proved to perform very well over many trail types, from beginner trail paths to the more experienced.
 No matter what the surface, have no fear of slip when using the Merrell All Out Rush for grip.
 The design of the outsole was strategically set up to optimize the traction on the plethora of paths and trails you may come across while wearing these shoes.